How to integrate FLIR BOSON Thermal Camera to NVIDIA Jetson Modules?

 Change the directory and start the compiling process like below.

-If you get the "-m64 " error , delete the "-m64" parameters from "Makefile" and than start again.
+If you get the "-m64 " error , delete the "-m64" parameters from "Makefile" and then start ‘make all’ command again.

 After these commands you should read the serial number like above.